-It’s time to ready your hidden blades once again, assassins, because a brand new entry in the series is upon us.
+It’s time to ready your hidden blades once again, assassins, because a brand new entry in the Assassin’s Creed series is upon us.
 All the leaks and rumors have turned out to be true, and the next installment in the franchise has been officially revealed as Assassin’s Creed Mirage.
-This franchise has undergone some major changes in recent entries, and there’s a lot of talk about with the next game shaking things up yet again.
-All that remains to be seen, but perhaps there are some secrets that could point to some answers.
+This franchise has undergone some major changes in recent entries, and there’s a lot of talk about as the next game seems poised to shake things up yet again.
+All that remains to be seen, but perhaps some secrets could point to some answers.

 First officially revealed during a Ubisoft Forward in September 2022, Assassin’s Creed Mirage will be the next mainline game in the series after 2020’s Assassin’s Creed Valhalla.
 While each game typically only has smaller, less prominent ties to one another (at least after the series moved on from the Desmond arc), this game bucks the trend in that regard.
-From everything from plot to gameplay changes and more, here’s everything we know about Assassin’s Creed Mirage.
+From plot to gameplay changes and more, here’s everything we know about Assassin’s Creed Mirage, an upcoming PS5 game we have our eye on.

 Assassin’s Creed Mirage will still be available as a cross-generational title.
 You can get it on your PlayStation 4, PS5, Xbox One, Xbox Series X/S, and PC.